devyanshi-t/DemoOne/ReadMe.md

 # Deployment Details
 1. To deploy a VM we need to aasign it to a Virtual Network First.<br/>
 2. The azuredeploy template above first creates a Virtual Network with two subnets- Frontend and Backend Subnet.<br/>
 3. It also assignd Network Security Groups (NSG) to each of the subnets.
-Figure velow shhows the parameters for this deployment<br/>
+Figure below shows the  template for this deployment<br/>
 <p align="center">
 <img src="./3.png">
 <br />